Audio-driven Talking Face Generation with Stabilized Synchronization Loss

-The first studies map audio features to time-aligned facial motions~\cite{yehia1998quantitative} or predict facial motions by HMM~\cite{brand1999voice}.
-Similarly in~\cite{suwajanakorn2017synthesizing}, Obama's voice was used generate the video by finding the most aligned image with the audio.
-ATVGNet~\cite{chen2019hierarchical} transfers audio to facial landmarks and uses pixel-wise loss with an attention mechanism to avoid the jittering problem and leaking of irrelevant speech.
-On the contrary, recent papers address the task as conditional inpainting by masking the bottom half of the input face and, along with the audio segment, feeding the network a reference image that is from another time step of the same video to preserve the identity and texture.
-Wav2Lip~\cite{prajwal2020lip} advances SyncNet to predict AVS to calculate Sync loss and achieved significant performance.
-PC-AVS~\cite{zhou2021pose} introduces a pose-controllable audio-visual system, while GC-AVT~\cite{liang2022expressive} and EAMM~\cite{ji2022eamm} add an emotion encoder to consider emotion while generating faces.
+\textbf{Audio-driven Talking Face Generation.} Initial studies mapped audio features to time-aligned facial motions~\cite{yehia1998quantitative} or predicted facial motions by HMM~\cite{brand1999voice}.
+In~\cite{suwajanakorn2017synthesizing}, videos were generated by finding the images most aligned with the audio.
+ATVGNet~\cite{chen2019hierarchical} transfers audio to facial landmarks and uses pixel-wise loss with an attention mechanism to avoid the jittering problem and leaking of irrelevant speech. \cite{das2020speech} and \cite{zhou2020makelttalk} use facial landmark representation to synthesize faces with synchronized lips.
+Recent papers address the task as conditional inpainting by masking the bottom half of the input face and feeding the network an identity reference from another time step of the same video, along with the audio segment.
+Wav2Lip~\cite{prajwal2020lip} proposes SyncNet and lip-sync loss to predict lip synchronization and achieves significant performance.
+PC-AVS~\cite{zhou2021pose} introduces a pose-controllable audio-visual system, while GC-AVT~\cite{liang2022expressive}, EAMM~\cite{ji2022eamm} and EVP~\cite{ji2021audio} control the emotion by utilizing an emotion embedding.
 On the other hand, SyncTalkFace~\cite{park2022synctalkface} uses Audio-Lip Memory to store lip motion features and retrieves them as visual hints for better synchronization.
-VideoReTalking~\cite{cheng2022videoretalking} proposes to manipulate the reference image to have the face with canonical expression to alleviate the sensitivity of the model against the reference image.
-The recent method LipFormer~\cite{wang2023lipformer} uses a pre-learned facial codebook to generate HR videos, while DINet~\cite{zhang2023dinet} proposed to use a deformation module to obtain deformed feature to enhance the AVS and head pose alignment.
+VideoReTalking~\cite{cheng2022videoretalking} proposes to manipulate the reference image to have a face with canonical expression to alleviate the sensitivity of the model against the identity reference image.
+Similarly, we introduce a silent-lip generator to implicitly learn to manipulate the lips of the identity reference to mitigate the lip leaking problem.
+Compared to the method proposed in \cite{cheng2022videoretalking}, our method works more efficiently to preserve the identity and visual quality.
+More recently, LipFormer~\cite{wang2023lipformer} uses a pre-learned facial codebook to generate HR videos, while DINet~\cite{zhang2023dinet} proposes to use a deformation module to obtain deformed features to enhance lip synchronization and head pose alignment.